Do you own an iOS or Android device? Check out our new app!

 To use the service, you must create a RANDOM.ORG Premium Account with at least $4.95 worth of prepaid credit.
 The prepaid credit is used to pay for your drawings.
 There is no maintenance fee for use of the Third-Party Draw Service, only the cost of the drawings.

-It is also possible to arrange a flat-fee per-month subscription for unlimited use of the Third-Party Draw Service.
+It is also possible to arrange a flat-fee per-month subscription for the Third-Party Draw Service.
 This model is favoured by PR and Media companies that hold many and/or large drawings.
 For details, please inquire.

 When you hold a drawing, you can choose to make the permanent record private, public or entrant-accessible.
 You can also hold test drawings.